madanyc/workfront-learn.en/help/workfront-proof/review-and-approve-work/track-proof-progress.md

 We recommend working with your [!DNL Workfront] consultant to create reports that meet your organization’s requirements.
 Some of the reports require familiarity with [!DNL Workfront’s] text mode reporting.

+## Your turn

+Talk with your team or proofing system administrator to find out what kind of reporting you’ll use in Workfront to keep proof workflows running smoothly.

 <!--
 ### Learn more
 * Learn to create reports in [!DNL Workfront] with the Basic Report Creation program on Workfront One.